-Isolate Isolate the Matrix Master DSP Channel from automation playback.
+Isolate the Matrix Master DSP Channel from automation playback.

 When a new cue is loaded, this channel will not be affected and its setting will not be changed.
 However, current channel settings are still stored when a cue is stored.

+Matrix Width

-Matrix Width Choose Mono or Stereo type for the Matrix Master Output.
+Choose Mono or Stereo type for the Matrix Master Output.

+Patching

-Patching Choose specific analogue or digital outputs for the Master Output Channel.
+Choose specific analogue or digital outputs for the Master Output Channel.

 Touching the value fields will bring up the standard Patching setup on the Touch Screen.
 Two outputs can be allocated, with individually patchable left and right connections.
 For more detail, please see section 5 - Inputs & Outputs.

-6.4: MAIN MIX OUT
+CHANNELS & BUSSES > MAIN MIX OUTPUTS

-CHANNELS & BUSSES > MAIN MIX OUTPUTS The Main Left, Right, and Mono/Centre Busses and Master Channels are used for the main mix output and receive their inputs from the Input Channels and Mix Bus Master channels.
+The Main Left, Right, and Mono/Centre Busses and Master Channels are used for the main mix output and receive their inputs from the Input Channels and Mix Bus Master channels.
 The Mono bus is the Centre bus when the Panning Mode of contributing channels is set to LCR, and Mono routing is enabled.

-The Left and Right busses feed the main Left/Right stereo output channel, which is permanently assigned to the Left/ Right Control Channel.
-The Mono bus feeds the main Mono/Centre output channel, which during normal operation is controlled by the MONO/SEL control channel (though that channel is assigned to Bus Masters in FADER FOLLOW mode).
+The Left and Right busses feed the main Left/Right stereo output channel, which is permanently assigned to the Left/Right Control Channel.
+The Mono bus feeds the main Mono/Centre output channel that, during normal operation, is controlled by the MONO/SEL control channel (though that channel is assigned to Bus Masters when a tOTEM selection is active.

 The Left/Right and Mono/Centre channels include a Graphic Equaliser, though do not use the ACS mic/line input controls (48V, Gain/Trim, Phase), and they do not have a Gate processing element.

-There are various Main Left/Right and Mono/Centre-specific options, found via the Touch Screen Main Menu OUTPUTS & DMX button.
+There are various Main Left/Right and Mono/Centre-specific options, found via the Touch Screen Main Menu OUTPUTS button.
 These offer naming, isolate, and physical output patching.

 CHANNELS & BUSSES > MAIN MIX OUTS > SETUP

-There are various Main LR and M-specific options, found via the Touch Screen Main Menu OUTPUTS & DMX button.
+There are various Main LR and M-specific options, found via the Touch Screen Main Menu OUTPUTS button.
 These offer naming, isolate, and physical output patching.

-General

-Main LRC Name L&R

-Isolate Disabled

-Patching

-Patch 01 O/P 15

-Patch 02 AES Out01

-Name

 Name the selected Main Output Bus.

 When the Name field is selected, a QWERTY keyboard will appear on the Touch Screen so you can enter the desired name.

-Isolate Isolate the Main Output Master DSP channel from automation playback.
+Isolate the Main Output Master DSP channel from automation playback.

 When a new cue is loaded, this DSP channel will not be affected and its setting will not be changed.
 However, current channel settings are still stored when a cue is stored.